Homework Policy

 The above results are unfortunate, but not surprising.
 They are simply a consequence of floating point arithmetic.
 For more information:

-As student in CS 307, this is not something you actually need to worry about, as long as you never round any calculation.3
+As student in CS 307, this is not something you actually need to worry about as long as you never round any calculations.3

 Footnotes